ceteri/exelixi/README.md

     cd exelixi-master ; \
     ./bin/local_install.sh

+If you've customized the code by forking your own GitHub code repo, then substitute that download URL instead.
+Alternatively, if you've customized by subclassing the <code>run.FeatureFactory</code> default [GA], then place that Python source file into the <code>src/</code> subdirectory.

-Next, run the installation commands on each of the slaves:
+Next, run the installation command on the master, to set up each of the slaves:

     ./src/exelixi.py -n localhost:5050 | ./bin/install.sh